Hunter Holmes McGuire VA Medical Center - Richmond, VA

 Richmond, VA 23249

-Because requests cannot be processed over the phone or without an original, handwritten signature, requests must be mailed , submitted in person or submitted in person or submitted through MyHealtheVet Secure Messaging.
+Because requests cannot be processed over the phone or without an original, handwritten signature on the appropriate form listed in the column to the right, requests must be mailed, submitted in person or submitted through MyHealtheVet Secure Messaging.

 Requests for records are processed in the order they are received.
 Requests for older health information may require requesting your record from storage.
 Also, requests for a copy of the entire medical record may take longer than normal to process.
 Please allow at least 20 business days to process your request.
 If specific information is needed, please indicate this on the request.
 The process could take considerably less time when only portions of the medical records are requested.